Kuma110011/8431-Group10/README.md

 ### 3. `main.py`

 This file defines our command line interface, it creates welcome menu, user menu, allows user to swipe, edit and delete its profile, and view matches.
-The main functions and their roles are as follows:
+The file represents the initial iteration of the application and serves primarily to establish the workflow structure for our GUI.

+The `recommend()` function is a key component of our matching algorithm.
+This function operates by probabilistically selecting one attribute, weighted by the importance of each attribute.
+It then identifies a list of users who share the selected attribute with the current user and randomly recommends one user from this list.
+Additionally, the function ensures that the recommended users are within a 5-year age difference from the current user.
+If introduction is the selected attribute, the function `semantic_similarity(text1, text2)` willed be called to calculate the semantic similarity between two users' introductions.
+Similar introductions are matched based on the semantic similarity score.

+Other than that, `main.py` has other functions that builds the command line interface:

 + `welcome()`: Displays the welcome message and the main menu options: Sign In, Sign Up, and Exit.
-+ `sign_up()`: a function that asks user to input the basic information(account, password, name, age, gender, location, interest, introduction) to create a new profile and ensures the user is not an existing user.
-After registration, the program prompts the current user to sign in.
++ `sign_up()`: a function that asks user to input the basic information to create a new profile
 + `sign_in()`: Ask users to enter their account and password, if validate, returns a User object for the current user.
 + `main()`: The main loop of the program that displays the user menu and navigate between sign-up, sign-in, and exit options.
 + `user_menu()`: When signing in successfully, the function user_menu will be called to print out 4 options "Start swiping", "Your Own Profiles", "View matches", and "Log out" for the user to choose.
     +  If the user chooses "Start swiping", `start_swiping(current_user)` will be called.
 This function asks the user to choose "like, dislike, or skip" on the recommended user, and the `recommend(current_user, all_users)` function is called inside the `start_swiping(user)`.
-It selects one attribute by probability based on the weight of each attribute, picks up a list of users who have the same selected attribute as the current user, and randomly recommends a user from the list to the current user.
-If introduction is the selected attribute, the function `semantic_similarity(text1, text2)` willed be called to calculate the semantic similarity between two users' introductions.
-Similar introductions are matched based on the semantic similarity score.
-If the user likes the recommended user, the recommended user will be added into the liked_users list of the current user.
-Vice versa.
     + If the user chooses "Your Own Profiles",  `view_own_profile(user)` is called.
 This function prints the profile of the user and provides 3 options "Edit Profile", "Delete Profile", and "Go back" for the user.
-If the user chooses "Edit Profile", `edit_profile()` function is called to present the user current profile and modify the profile based on the user's input.
     + If the user chooses "View matches", `view_matches(user)` will be called.
 This function adds the mutual users to the match list and shows the matching result to the user